 What is Test Automation Framework and what is QTP Framework?

-In the context of successful implementation of QTP for a software testing project we often come across the concept of frameworks.
-Framework is nothing but the approach that we consistently follow during the automation process – a set of guidelines.
+In the context of a successful implementation of QTP for a software testing project we often come across the concept of frameworks.
+The framework is nothing but the approach that we consistently follow during the automation process – a set of guidelines.

 Having said that, the following are some of the important points we need to consider: